The Amateur Championship – 2026 Preview & Results

 This field was made up of the 15 highest ranked WAGR players not originally accepted into the Championship field followed by a lowest handicap ballot for the remainder.

-Ties for the last qualifying place(s) will be decided by a sudden death play-off.
-However, alternate spots, due to subsequent late withdrawals from the Championship over the weekend, will be decided by a card count back from PQ itself.
+Irrespective of the play-off results reserve spots, which may become available due to subsequent withdrawals from the Championship over the weekend, will be decided by a card count back from the PQ competition itself.
+Aron Emil GUNNARSSON (ISL) is therefore Reserve #1, Henry STYLES (ENG) Reserve #2 and Harry DICKINS (ENG) Reserve #3.

-Click here to view the – 2026 Amateur Championship Pre-Qualifying Leaderboard
+Click here to view the – 2026 Amateur Championship Pre-Qualifying Results

 ME.